lunsaiance/909abuserLITE/README.md

 The next step is to download and go through the installation process, which I have put together in the [Installation Instructions](https://github.com/lunsaiance/909abuserLITE/blob/master/Installation%20Instructions.md) file

-IF THERE ARE ANY ISSUES WITH INSTALLATION, 909 ABUSER™️, OR JUST HAVE SOME IDEAS, CONTACT ME OVER ON DISCORD @omglunsai
+IF THERE ARE ANY ISSUES WITH INSTALLATION, 909 ABUSER™️, OR JUST HAVE SOME IDEAS, CONTACT ME OVER ON DISCORD @eclipstral

 INSTALLATION INSTRUCTIONS: https://github.com/lunsaiance/909abuserLITE/blob/master/Installation%20Instructions.md